-Surrey has a number of buildings of historic interest.
+Surrey has over six thousand buildings of historic interest.

-The English Heritage website can provide you with more information on listed buildings, including how to apply to have your building listed.
-A document providing basic advice called "Listing has changed" can be downloaded from the English Heritage website.
+The Historic England website can provide you with more information on listed buildings, including how to apply to have your building listed.

 Anyone can apply for a building to be listed.
-If you wish to have a building considered, you should write to English Heritage at:
+If you wish to have a building considered, you should visit the Historic England website.